wavefrontHQ/docs/pages/doc/wavefront_pricing.md

 ## Pricing Structure

 At the core of the model is the idea of consumption-based pricing.
 What you pay is based on data throughput, primarily:
 * **Data ingestion**.
-When the Wavefront service ingests data, those data are consumed and count toward your allocation.
+When the Wavefront service ingests data, the data is consumed and count toward your allocation.
 * **Data scanning**.
 When you run a query, either as part of an alert or when you look at a dashboard, the backend has to scan the data.
 Scanning counts toward your allocation.

 The model has this basic pricing structure: